as1ndu/as1ndu/content/posts/proof-of-work-on-layer-two.md

 Proof of work on layer 2

-Ever since Ethereum launched, they have had proof of stake on their road map.
+Ever since Ethereum launched, they have had proof of stake on their roadmap.

 The main decision often cited from this transition is the claim that Bitcoin’s proof of work is a “waste of electricity”.
 Even the creator of C++ complained about it.

 But now I am talking about why we may need proof of work on layer 2 yet everyone is trying to get rid of it from layer 1.
 Why?

-First, before we think of substitutes to proof of work, we need to acknowledge the role of  proof of work in a a system like bitcoin.
+First, before we think of substitutes to proof of work, we need to acknowledge the role of  proof of work in  a system like bitcoin.

 Emin Gun siere (working on avalanche) has a nice micro lecture explaining what proof of work is.
 The conclusion is that proof of work is a Sybil resistance mechanism.
 Infact it was invented exactly for that back in 1990’s for Usenet.